Yarthax23/toDo-server/docs/architecture.md

     * Not delivered to the leaving client

 ##### QUIT
-* Emited when a client disconnects.
+* Emitted when a client disconnects.

     `[server] QUIT <username>`